 The Catalogue of Plants in the Living Collection

 A catalogue of plants in the living collection is available at the front desk of the Widener Visitor Center.
-Most of the plants in the Arboretum are labeled and mapped, and this catalogue can lead you to plants in which you have an interest.
+Most of the plants in the Morris are labeled and mapped, and this catalogue can lead you to plants in which you have an interest.